 Developmentally, tweens are “trying out” different ideas of what may work for them as they discover their self-identity.
 The more they are encouraged to look within and to discover their own unique gifts and abilities (instead of comparing themselves to others and the hypersexualized media), the more they will develop a healthy self-esteem.

-Self-Objectification: an obsessive focus on appearance, viewing oneself in an objectified manner, as an object for others’ gratification without regard for one’s own needs or desires.
+Self-Objectification is having an obsessive focus on appearance, viewing oneself in an objectified manner, or as an object for others’ gratification without regard for one’s own needs or desires.